Find Affordable College Courses

 Houston, TX

-University of Houston did quite well in this year’s ranking of the best schools for electrical engineering students.
-It came in at #6 on the list.
+University of Houston ranked #6 on this year’s Best Electrical Engineering Schools in Texas list.
 Located in the city of Houston, UH is a public school with a fairly large student population.

 On average, EE graduates from UH take out $21,594 in student loans while working on their degree.